You know it’s true: Practice makes perfect.

 Google Dictionary defines fluency as “the ability to express oneself easily and articulately.”
 Studies (such as this one by Ju A Hwang) as well as anecdotal evidence, show that all you need to do to become more fluent is to write more.

 As Hwang points out (and as I can certainly attest!) getting started is one of the most difficult parts of the writing process.
 With freewriting, the goal is just to get something written down, even if you keep rewriting the same sentence over and over.
-And once you start writing something in your personal journal, you kickstart the entire process.
+And once you start writing something in a cute notebook, you kickstart the entire process.

 All the other things that are happening intrinsically as you write more -- finding your voice, expanding your vocabulary, increasing your fluency, and consistently overcoming writer’s block -- will increase your confidence as a writer.
 And being a confident writer means you will write more, which keeps the circle going.

 Writing more and writing better are byproducts of each other.
 All you need to do is get started.
-Grab yourself a lined journal and go to town.
-If you need tips on how to get started, I’ve got you covered, yo.
+Grab your writing journal and go to town.
+If you're in need of a new one, check out SohoSpark's line of beautifully embossed vegan leather journals, like this Heart Journal.
+And, if you need tips on how to start journaling, I’ve got you covered.